 You should include what you would typically charge a customer and what is identified on your menu into the price of your meal.
 Therefore, tax can be charged, but gratuity and any additional service fees should not be charged.

-Initial applications received will be reviewed on July 29.
 The application will remain open for business to apply through the distribution period.

 You will need to provide an invoice for each distribution date.
 The City will pay each invoice after the distribution day is completed.